 3. Do you immediately spot broken tracks?

 When a short circuit on a load or components causes excessive current on copper tracks, it can result in a break.
-Look for clean breaks or messy copper track damage with parts of the PCB blackened.
+Look for clean breaks or messy copper track damage with of the PCB blackened.
 Tracing the broken track typically points you to the main culprit of the faulty PCB.
 Fixing broken tracks usually involves manual soldering of thin wires and requires high precision.

 4. Is the positive supply shorted to ground?